Sequent calculus: Sequent calculus systems

 a syntactic object called a sequent.
-The formulas on left-hand side of the turnstile are called the antecedent, and the formulas on right-hand side are called the succedent or consequent; together they are called cedents or sequents.
-Again, $A_i$ and $B_i$ are formulae, and $n$ and $k$ are nonnegative integers, that is, the left-hand-side or the right-hand-side (or neither or both) may be empty.
+The formulas on left-hand side of the turnstile are called the antecedent, and the formulas on right-hand side are called the succedent or consequent; together they are called cedents or sequent formulas.
+Again, $A_i$ and $B_i$ are formulas, and $n$ and $k$ are nonnegative integers, that is, the left-hand-side or the right-hand-side (or neither or both) may be empty.
 As in natural deduction, theorems are those $B$ where $\vdash B$ is the conclusion of a valid proof.